DumiduSathsara/Stream-Music/README.md

 - [Sadew](https://github.com/Sadew451): Dev

 This bot is based on the original work done by [Rojserbest](http://github.com/rojserbest).
 Without his hardwork StreamMusic won't exist.
-StreamMusic is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of @SDStreamMusicBot users
+StreamMusic is a modified version of [Callsmusic](https://github.com/callsmusic/callsmusic) for fit the needs of @DsC_VC_Bot users

 #### Contribtors
 - [InukaASiTH](https://github.com/InukaAsith):